Lake Ozark, Missouri: Climate

 Lake Ozark has a humid subtropical climate.
 Summers are hot and humid, with thunderstorms and other severe weather common.
 Winters are generally cold with mild periods, but the temperature of the lake can alter the climate with heavy fog and milder weather than other municipalities further away from the lake.
+Winters also consist of occasional snowfall of about 10 inches per year.